Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Experimental Setup

 \subsubsection{USEF-TP}

 The 2D convolution layer in the encoder has a kernel size of (3,3) and a stride of 1, with input and output dimensions of 2 and 128, respectively.
 The attention block in the CMHA module consists of 1 layer, 4 parallel attention heads, and a 512-dimensional feed-forward network.
 The kernel size and stride of the torch.unfold function are both 1.
 In the full-band and sub-band modules, the BLSTM layer has 256 units.
 The cross-frame self-attention module uses 1 layer, 4 parallel attention heads, and a 512-dimensional feed-forward network.
 The number of TF-GridNet blocks is 6.
 The 2D transposed convolution layer in the TSE Decoder has the same kernel size and stride as the 2D convolution layer, with input and output dimensions of 256 and 2, respectively.
 The 2D transposed convolution layer in the PVAD Decoder has the same kernel size and stride as the 2D convolution layer, with input and output dimensions of 256 and 1, respectively.
 The kernel size and stride of the 1D convolution layer In the PVAD Decoder are 2 and 1, with input and output dimensions of 161 and 1, respectively.
 The kernel size and stride of the 1D transposed convolution layer are 2 and 1, with input and output dimensions both of 1.
 The hyperparameters for the USEF-TP model are summarized in Table~\ref{tab:hyp}.
+Additionally, we have implemented a Speaker-Embedding-Based Target speaker extraction and Personal voice activity detection model with the same backbone as USEF-TP, which we call SEB-TP.
+The architecture of the SEB-TP model is illustrated in Figure~\ref{fig:seb-tp}.
+We use ResNet34~\cite{10446780} to extract speaker embeddings in this work.